-Best water filter bottle for hiking, camping and travel
+Best water filter bottle: water treatment for hiking, travel or camping

 When traveling, hiking, backpacking, camping one of the most important things is to stay hydrated!

 I grew up in a country where we can drink tap water.
 But this is not the case everywhere.
-In a lot of countries they don’t have safe drinking water.
-Chemicals, viruses, bacterias can make humans sick when drinking this water.
+In a lot of countries they don’t have safe drinking water from tap.
+Chemicals, viruses, bacteria can make humans sick when drinking this water.

-And while hiking through the backcountry it sounds easy to drink from wild streams, rivers and waterfalls, but be careful about parasites, protozoa, bacterias that you can’t see.
+And while hiking through the back country it sounds easy to drink from wild streams, rivers and waterfalls, but be careful about parasites, protozoa, bacteria that you can’t see.

 So what I hear when I talk to zero wasters, or plastic free enthusiasts is this: “When I travel I need to buy plastic bottled water.
 There is no way around it!
 I need to, because there is no safe drinking water from tap.”